Dmitry16/github-api-parser/README.md

 In order to use this tool you will need to have the personal access token to Github API.
 You can get one passing to the link:

+[Create personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), make a file fith the name __do-not-commit-me__.js with the next line: module.exports = 'YOUR-GITHUB-TOKEN'.
+Place the file in the directory with the following path: src/config/token/

-[Create personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), save it, and then use it to access API to get 5000 requests/hour.
+Now you can use the tool to access API to get 5000 requests/hour.

 Installation: